Content Map Terms

 What are recurrent vaginal yeast infections?

-For your vaginal yeast infections to be thought of as recurrent, you must have four or more infections within 1 year.
-The infections must not be related to your taking antibiotics.
+For your vaginal yeast infections to be thought of as recurrent, you must have three or more infections within 1 year.
 And they must cause symptoms.

 How are they treated?

-This first treatment may be followed by 6 months of maintenance therapy.
+This first treatment may be followed by up to 6 months of maintenance therapy.
 This could be oral or vaginal medicines.

 Credits